Dealing With Unregulated Persons

 -

-MAS Register of Representatives – This list consists of names of representatives appointed by financial institutions (banks, insurers, holders of capital markets services licenses or licensed financial advisers).
-You will need the representative number of the person you are dealing with to check if he or she is on this list.
+MAS Register of Representatives – This list consists of names of representatives appointed by financial institutions (banks, insurers, holders of capital markets services licenses or licensed financial advisors).

 Check The Background Of Entity And Staff